Home » Repurposed Furniture » Singer sewing machine into desk,table,vanity

 I was looking for something different this time.

-Disassemble vintage sewing machine cabinet
+gut sewing machine

 I removed the top portion (lid) that was hinged.
 Firstly I removed the screws from the bottom.
 Then I was able to pry up the rim that the lid was connected to.